 WDRB News addresses some of the major points of confusion here.

 Taylor, a 26-year-old black woman, was shot and killed in her apartment on March 13 by three white Louisville Metro Police officers, Detective Myles Cosgrove, Detective Brett Hankison and Sgt.
-John Mattingly.
+Jonathan Mattingly.
 Taylor's death has fueled protests against racial injustice and police brutality in Louisville.

 Question: Was Breonna Taylor asleep at the time of the shooting?